-Adam was the name given to the first man, whose creation, fall, and subsequent history and that of his descendants are detailed in the first book of Moses (Gen. 1:27-chapter 5).
+Adam is the name given to the first man, whose creation, fall, and subsequent history and that of his descendants are detailed in the first book of Moses (Genesis 1:27-chapter 5).
 “God created man [Hebrew: Adam] in his own image, in the image of God created he him; male and female created he them.”

 He called her Eve, because she was the mother of all living.

 Being induced by the tempter in the form of a serpent to eat the forbidden fruit, Eve persuaded Adam, and he also did eat.
 Thus man fell, and brought upon himself and his posterity all the sad consequences of his transgression.
 The story of the Fall contains the great promise of a Deliverer (Genesis 3:15), the “first gospel” message to man.
 They were expelled from Eden, and at the east of the garden God placed a flame, which turned every way, to prevent access to the tree of life (Genesis 3).
 How long they were in Paradise is matter of mere conjecture.

 Shortly after their expulsion Eve brought forth her first-born, and called him Cain.
 Although we have the names of only three of Adam’s sons (Cain, Abel, and Seth), it is obvious that he had several (and perhaps many) sons and daughters (Genesis 5:4).
 He died at the age of 930 years.

 Adam and Eve were the progenitors of the whole human race.
 Evidences of varied kinds are abundant in proving the unity of the human race.
 The investigations of science, altogether independent of historical evidence, lead to the conclusion that God,

 …made from one man every nation of mankind to live on all the face of the earth… —Acts 17:26 NASB